NBC Sports on USA Network: Special cases (2007–2021)

-2010s

-USA Network aired 41 hours of coverage of the 2010 Winter Olympics.
+USA Network returned to NBC Sports' Winter Olympics coverage in 2010, which has continued every year since.
+In 2010, USA aired 41 hours of coverage; in 2014, it aired 43 hours of coverage; in 2018, it aired 40.5 hours of coverage.

 As part of a 2011 contract renewal, Comcast's properties earned exclusive national rights for all Stanley Cup playoffs through 2021.
-Because NBC and NBC Sports Network cannot carry all of the games on those two outlets alone in the first two rounds, other Comcast properties would need to be used; USA was initially not used, due to the risk of preempting its popular prime time lineup, and the company instead used CNBC and NHL Network as the overflow channels for the first four years of the contract.
-In 2015, Comcast announced that USA would carry some games in the first two rounds of the Stanley Cup Playoffs, mainly on Tuesday and Wednesday nights, returning the NHL to USA for the first time in 30 years (1985).
+Because NBC and NBC Sports Network cannot carry all of the games on those two outlets alone in the first two rounds, other Comcast properties would need to be used; USA was initially not used, due to the risk of preempting its popular prime time lineup, and Comcast instead used CNBC and NHL Network as the overflow channels for the first four years of the contract.
+In 2015, Comcast announced that USA would carry some games in the first two rounds of the Stanley Cup Playoffs, mainly on Tuesday and Wednesday nights, returning the NHL to USA for the first time in 30 years since 1985.

-USA Network aired 43 hours of coverage for the 2014 Winter Olympics.
+USA also aired a limited amount of Premier League matches during this time.
 In 2014, due to NBCSN's coverage of the 2014 Winter Olympics, an English Premier League match between Arsenal and Sunderland aired on USA Network.
 In the 2015–16 season, USA Network aired 40 matches from the English Premier League, most during the 10AM ET window.
 These matches moved to CNBC for the 2016–17 season.

-On January 26, 2016, NASCAR announced that the Cheez-It 355 at the Glen from Watkins Glen International would air on USA Network due to NBC and NBCSN's commitments to the Summer Olympics.

 In 2017, during the final day of the Premier League season on May 21, USA aired a match between Watford and Manchester City.
 In 2018, USA would air the same match for the final day of the season on May 10.

-USA Network aired 40.5 hours for the 2018 Winter Olympics.

 In 2019, during the final day of the Premier League season on May 12, USA aired a match between Manchester United and Cardiff City.
+In 2020, during the final day of the Premier League season on July 26, USA aired a match between Chelsea and Wolverhampton.
+In 2021, during the final day of the Premier League season on May 23, USA aired a match between Aston Villa and Chelsea.
+Later in 2021, USA Network aired Cristiano Ronaldo's return to Manchester United on September 11 when Manchester United took on Newcastle.

+On January 26, 2016, NASCAR announced that the Cheez-It 355 at the Glen from Watkins Glen International would air on USA Network due to NBC and NBCSN's commitments to the Summer Olympics.